What to do if…

 Short answer

-Treat this as urgent: contact your treating clinic/surgeon or dentist today for advice, because worsening pain, redness, or discharge can be signs of infection.
-If you have trouble breathing or swallowing, rapidly increasing swelling (especially face/neck), confusion, or you feel severely unwell, call 999 or go to A&E now.
+Treat worsening pain, spreading redness, swelling, or discharge after a procedure or dental work as urgent: contact your treating clinic, surgeon, dentist, or NHS 111 today.
+If you have trouble breathing or swallowing, rapidly increasing face, mouth, throat, or neck swelling, confusion, severe breathlessness, or you feel seriously unwell, call 999 or go to A&E now.

 Do not do these things